New Zealand, Australia vaccination mandates protests gain in numbers | Health

 New Zealand, Australia vaccination mandates protests gain in numbers

-Days-long rallies against COVID-19 vaccination mandates picked up in numbers in New Zealand and Australia on Saturday, with protesters blocking roads and disrupting the life of the countries' capitals.
+Days-long rallies against COVID-19 vaccination mandates picked up in numbers in New Zealand and Australia on Saturday, with protesters blocking roads and disrupting life in the countries' capitals.
+About 10,000 protesters gathered at Canberra's major showgrounds, forcing the cancellation of a popular charity book fair, bringing traffic to a standstill and blocking roads in the Australian capital.

-Several thousand protesters gathered at Canberra's major showgrounds, forcing the cancellation of a popular charity book fair, with organisers saying they opted to put their patrons’ safety first.
-In New Zealand's Wellington, hundreds of demonstrators gathered for a fifth day despite drenching rain.
-Inspired by truckers' demonstrations in Canada, the protesters have occupied and blocked several streets surrounding the distinctive "Beehive" parliament with their trucks, vans and motorcycles .
+Police said three people were arrested, but overall the crowd was "well behaved".
+In New Zealand's Wellington, hundreds of demonstrators gathered near the distinctive "Beehive" parliament for a fifth day despite drenching rain.

 New Zealand logged a daily record of 454 community COVID-19 cases on Saturday.
 A country of five million people, New Zealand has reported just under 19,000 confirmed cases and 53 deaths since the pandemic began.
 About 94% of eligible people are vaccinated, with shots mandatory for some staff in frontline jobs.